jeremyt12345/Detecting-Strange-Parent-Child-Relationships-Detecting-Malicious-.NET-Assembly-Loading/README.md

 # Detecting-Strange-Parent-Child-Relationships-Detecting-Malicious-.NET-Assembly-Loading
-In this lab Im tasked with using Seatbelt and SikeETW, capturing them and then analyzing them..
+In this lab, I worked with Seatbelt and SilkETW to generate and capture .NET activity, then analyzed the telemetry to understand how suspicious assembly loading can be detected.

 Running SilkETW

 Here I’m navigating to the SilkETW directory to begin collecting .NET runtime events.
 This lets me see what happens behind the scenes when a tool like Seatbelt executes, which is useful for understanding how defenders detect .NET-based tooling.
 <img width="1096" height="386" alt="image" src="https://github.com/user-attachments/assets/37b1cc0c-adb8-4da9-99ca-56e2a5f1d620" />